How to Find the Right Designer (at the Right Price) for Any Project

 Finding the right designer depends on your goals.
-Do you need the best product or can you try your luck with something cheap?
+Do you need the best or can you try your luck with something cheap?

 As covered in other posts, picking the right person or company to do your design work is significantly influenced by your budget.

 For the unfamiliar, 99designs is a marketplace of designers and clients.
 You, the client, write out a design brief describing what you want and the 99design community creates dozens of designs to compete for your contest.